oryoruk/oryoruk.github.io/README.md

       - Flickr: www.flickr.com/photos/oryoruk
       - Vimeo, Quora, Wikipedia, ResearchGate, etc.

+### Notes
-### Considerations on Design
+#### Considerations on Design
-- Use a pre-existing HTML5 template
+- Use a pre-existing HTML5 template for now.
+- Eventually a website, that
- - Must work well across devices, browsers
+ - Works well across devices, browsers
- - Must allow customization
+ - Allows customization
+ - Highlights code syntax
+ - Displays media: plots, pictures elegantly
+ - Has an RSS feed
-- A humorous 404 Page, like this: http://rosalind.info/users/morukonur/
+ - Has a humorous 404 Page :) like this: http://rosalind.info/users/morukonur/

+#### Plan
+1. Initially:
+  1. Start posting on Blogger
+  2. Have a static page for now with a link to the dynamic page: blog
+  3. Match the color scheme of the static page template on Blogger template
+2. Later:
+  4. Survey options for having a single dynamic page
+    - Jeykll on GitHub
+    - WordPress on private hosting
+  5. Migrate blog and static page a into the new dynamic one

-### To Do
+#### To Do
 - ~~Register domain name~~
 - ~~Register for user accounts in various web services~~
 - Update LinkedIn account